p-kolluri/WANG/assignment_02/assignment_02_requirements.md

 6. Create a subfolder named "assignment_02" in your personal GitHub repository and upload the notebook file to the subfolder.

-7. from the DATA-690-FALL-2021 organization, refresh your repository with contents from your personal account.
+7. from your folder in the class organization, refresh your repository with contents from your personal account.

-8. Copy the link to your GitHub repository URL (one in DATA-690-FALL-2021) to your assignment submission in Blackboard.
+8. Copy the link to your GitHub repository in the organization to your assignment submission in Blackboard.
 No files should be uploaded to the BB.